-You may even find some push back from family members.
-This is what hurts the most in your pursuit of becoming a Formula 1 driver, because you always expect your family to have your back and to support your dreams no matter what.
+You may even find some pushback from family members.
+This is what hurts the most in your pursuit of becoming a Formula 1 driver because you always expect your family to have your back and support your dreams no matter what.

-Before you even reach Formula 1, there are a few requirements that you need to fulfil.
+Before you even reach Formula 1, there are a few requirements that you need to fulfill.
 Being the pinnacle of motorsport, there are of course some boundaries to overcome to get into this elite sport.
-In recent years it has become even more difficult to break into the world of Formula 1.
+It’s always been hard to become an F1 driver, but in recent years it has become even more difficult to break into the world of Formula 1.

 Max Verstappen made his Formula 1 debut at the extremely young age of only 17!
 After this, the FIA decided to put some measures in place in order to preserve the elitist nature of the sport, and to prevent anyone from becoming a Formula 1 driver at such a young age.
 As such, Max Verstappen will go down in the Formula 1 history books as the youngest driver to ever make a debut in the sport.

-In order to qualify for a Formula 1 seat, a driver needs to possess a Super Licence.
-This has been in place for many years, however since the arrival of Verstappen, the FIA have brought in new rules to make a Super Licence more difficult to obtain.
+In order to qualify for a Formula 1 seat, a driver needs to possess a Super License.
+This has been in place for many years, however since the arrival of Verstappen, the FIA has brought in new rules to make a Super License more difficult to obtain.

-A new system has been brought in which sees drivers scoring Super Licence points in junior categories.
-Only a few series qualify for Super Licence points, so you should pick your racing series based on where you will be scoring points on your Super Licence.
+A new system has been brought in which sees drivers scoring Super License points in junior categories.
+Only a few series qualify for Super License points, so you should pick your racing series based on where you will be scoring points on your Super License.

-Here are the basic requirements for you to get your Super Licence:
+Here are the basic requirements for you to get your Super License:

 - Over 18 years of age

-- Valid driving licence in your national country
+- Valid driving license in your national country

 - Passing an FIA theory test on Formula 1 sporting regulations